19 April 2017 - 25 April 2017

 Brasília and São Paulo, Brazil

-The IIASA delegation will also participate in the workshop “The Importance of Systems Analaysis for Finding Solutions to the Global Challenges Brazil Faces” which is being co-organized with IIASA National Member Organization, the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES).
+The IIASA delegation also participated in the workshop “The Importance of Systems Analysis for Finding Solutions to the Global Challenges Brazil Faces” which was co-organized with IIASA National Member Organization, the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES).

 Research collaborations between Brazil and IIASA have intensified since Brazil became a member of IIASA in 2011.
 New research projects are using the tools of systems analysis to find the smartest ways for Brazil to simultaneously reduce deforestation, increase the production of cash crops and biofuels, and intensify cattle-raising.

 Other projects have focused on energy: Ranging from long-term energy planning, to learning from Brazil’s leadership in the use of ethanol fuel, to advancing understanding of the complex global energy system and its multiple connections with Brazil’s economy, environment, and society.